Farratto/WalkThisWay/README.md

 If the actor has prone, but not any of the above effects, the extension will provide a small popup window to the screen of the party that controls that character.
 The window asks if the person wants to stand up.
 If they answer yes, the extension will remove the effect that contains prone and add an effect that says "SPEED: 0.5" that lasts until end of turn.
 If they answer no, close the window, or ignore the window, the extension will do nothing. \
 The window can be moved and it remembers where it was.
 It can be ignored and it will go away at the end of turn without consequences. \
-Current Extension/Module Support: Better Combat Effects, Friend Zone, GrimPress's 5e Automatic Effects, & Team Twohy's 5e Effects Coding
+Current Extension/Module Support: Better Combat Effects, Pets, GrimPress's 5e Automatic Effects, & Team Twohy's 5e Effects Coding

 ### Other Rulesets